- The National Trails

 The South Downs Way is a very popular venue for organised events including charity events and endurance challenges.
 Weekends in summer can be especially busy.

-If you are organising or thinking of organising an event along part or all of the Trail please contact the Trail Team.
+If you are thinking of organising an event along part or all of the Trail please download the Event Guidelines from the Leaflets page.

 What is special about the Trail